-Sports therapists use a variety of techniques to maintain the athlete’s strength and prevent injuries.
-A popular technique is sports massage, every sports therapist will be well- trained and well- versed in massage therapy (in addition to electrotherapy).
-There are traditional trainings to continue with a participant’s training including core stability training and proprioception training.
-These trainings are incorporated in an athlete’s therapy to prevent injury, along with muscle training and strengthening techniques.
+Sports therapists are able to use a variety of techniques to maintain the athlete’s strength and prevent injuries.
+A popular technique is sports massage, every sports therapist should be well- trained and well- versed in massage therapy (some might also be trained to electrotherapy).
+There are traditional trainings to continue with a participant’s training that could include core stability training and proprioception training.
+These trainings might be incorporated in an athlete’s therapy to prevent injury, along with muscle training and strengthening techniques.

 How To Become a Sports Therapist

 To become a sports therapists the minimum requirement is a associates’s degree.
 Course work required may include both science, bio-mechanics, anatomy, and exercise science.
 After completing a degree in sports therapy a graduate can assess athletic injuries as well as apply therapy techniques.

 Getting started in this profession can be as easy as enrolling in a sports therapy school.
 If you are interested in becoming a therapist that specializes in sports the Sport & Rehabilitation Therapy degree program at Fremont College might be a great fit.
 To find out if this program is a good fit, fill out our contact form on the right hand side of this page.
 If you decide that you would like to find out if you qualify for this program please call (800) 373-6668 to speak with one of our friendly admissions representatives.

 How long does it take to become a sports therapist?

 If you’re wondering how many years do you have to go to college to be a sports therapist, here is the short answer.
 Most associate’s degree programs will generally take two years.
 Accelerated sports therapy degree courses, like the one at Fremont College, will take you 15 months to earn your associates.
 If you’d like more information on the program, simply fill out the form on this page to get started.

 How much does a sports therapist make a year?

-According to BLS, physical therapists earned a median salary of around $82,000 per year as of May 2014.
+According to BLS, physical therapists earned a strong median salary per year as of May 2014.